-Since joining the station in 1996, Kevin has won six New England Emmys and has received 25 Emmy nominations.
-He has been voted the Connecticut Sportscaster of the year by his peers for the last five years and six of the past seven.
+Since joining NBC Connecticut in 1996, Kevin has won an Edward R. Murrow award, 11 New England Emmys and has received 38 Emmy nominations.
+For two decades in his previous role as sports director, Kevin was voted the Connecticut Sportscaster of the Year by his peers 7 times.

 Kevin and his wife Kristine have three children: Ryan, Brynn and Katie.